replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 ## Configure Host Path Storage in the Admin Console

-Alternatively, when the admin console and application are already installed, you can start in the admin console to install Velero and configure Host Path storage.
+Alternatively, when the admin console and application are already installed, you can start in the admin console to install Velero and configure a host path storage destination.

 To install Velero and configure host path storage for existing clusters: